Treadmill walking

 Simple treadmill walking workout can gain muscular strength with walking, but probably not enough for well rounded fitness.

-• Don’t hold on the handrials of the treadmill as it doesn’t allow you to move naturally, It also won't allow you to achieve good walking posture.
+• Don't hold on the handrails of the treadmill as it doesn't allow you to move naturally, It also won't allow you to achieve good walking posture.
 Begin to walk on a slower pace until you feel comfortable and secure with the treadmill and slowly increase the pace according to your comfort and safety.

 You will be getting a better workout at a slower pace without holding on, rather than you would at a faster pace holding on.
-For those who have disablility such as low vision, balance issues and etc, you do need to hold on the handrials as it is safer for you.
-Consult with your trainer or physical therapist for the best way to achieve good walking posture even if you need to use the handrails.
+For those who have disability such as low vision, balance issues and etc, you do need to hold on the handrails as it is safer for you.

 Hunching shoulders can lead to low back pain, neck and shoulder pain, and doesn't allow you to take full, complete breaths.
 It also reinforces the bad sitting posture many of us have from hours in front of the computer.
 Your time on the treadmill should be spent building good posture habits, not contributing to the damage you already do to yourself the rest of the day.